Rush County Courthouse

 - Record the check writer’s driver’s license number and date of birth on the face of the check at the time the check is issued and accepted.

-- We urge you not accept checks from persons who live or bank out of state.
+- We urge you to not accept checks from persons who live or bank out of state.
 It is difficult to obtain bank records from another state.
 In addition, extradition from other states is declined in Bad Check cases.

 For more information regarding the Bad Check Program, please contact the Prosecutor’s Office at (765) 932-2000.